 Goutam Mukherjee, Accounts Officer

 Goutam holds over 16 years of experience in finance and accounting, expense control, administration, SAP and ERP, vendor management, quality and customer support.
-Prior to joining Safe Water Network, he has worked with GMR Energy Limited and Shyam Telecoms.
-He holds a Bachelor degree in Commerce from Calcutta University and is a Post Graduate Diploma holder in Computers.
+Prior to joining Safe Water Network, he has worked with GMR Energy Limited (Delhi Airport Concessioner) and Shyam Telecoms.
+At Safe Water Network, Goutam manages administration, Tally entries, ledger reconciliation, field-based audits and training, vendor and inventory management, and employee attendance.
+He holds a Bachelor degree in Commerce from Calcutta University and a Post Graduate Diploma in Computers.

 Back to Top